 What challenges could your organisation face if you don’t optimise your careers page?

-Organisations that have not optimised their careers page/site, or have an out of date careers page/site, could be turning off potential employees.
-If a careers site is difficult to navigate, full of technical or industry-specific jargon, uses obvious or irrelevant stock imagery, or provides very little information other than a list of job adverts, it’s likely that you are not appealing to your potential employees who may be put off from applying.
+Organisations that have not optimised their careers page, or have an out of date careers page/site, could be turning off potential employees.
+If a careers page is difficult to navigate, full of technical or industry-specific jargon, uses obvious or irrelevant stock imagery, or provides very little information other than a list of job adverts, it’s likely that you are not appealing to your potential employees who may be put off from applying.

-Not only will a poor careers site harm your active job seekers, but it could also be failing to attract passive candidates.
-With the best talent already in employment, you must make sure your careers page/site appeals to these passive candidates.
+Not only will a poor careers page harm your active job seekers, but it could also be failing to attract passive candidates.
+With the best talent already in employment, you must make sure your careers page appeals to these passive candidates.
 Those already in work are not necessarily looking for another job, but if they have a particularly bad day, then there is a high chance that they might look at other opportunities.

 It’s likely that these candidates will initially look for opportunities on their mobile phone during their lunch break or their commute home.
 Whether or not a candidate can easily access a careers page and an application form could be the difference between a candidate applying or not.